G4M3R-N0ST4LG14/CNT4714-Projects/Project_1/README.md

 workload value for each station (i.e, the number of times it needs to move packages on the conveyor system).
 Only use integers and the maximum number of stations is 10.

+Ex.
+Input file (config.txt):
+>First line creates X number of stations
+3
+>Subsequent lines set the workload of the current stations starting at 0 to X 2
+3
+4

 ### Output Specifications:

 1. An input conveyor is assigned to a routing station: